- Nexan Insights

 Global fab capacity and subsidies have surged since 2020, raising overcapacity concerns.

-Conclusion: The Semiconductor Chessboard
+10. Conclusion: Strategic Positioning on the Semiconductor Chessboard

 ASML, Lam, AMAT, and ASM compete strategically in the semiconductor equipment chessboard.